renatofdds/aidermacs/README.md

 ### Re-Enable Auto-Commits

 Aider by default automatically commits changes made by the AI.
-We find this behavior /very/ intrusive, so we disabled it for you.
+We find this behavior *very* intrusive, so we disabled it for you.
 You can re-enable auto-commits by setting `aidermacs-auto-commits` to `t`:

 ```emacs-lisp
 ;; Enable auto-commits